-Top 11 best football academies in the world
+Best football academies in the world - Top 17 youth development clubs

-Here are the 11 best football academies in the world most likely to produce the next Messi or Ronaldo
+These are 17 of the best football academies in the world that are most likely to unearth the next global superstar.

 Football team lineup, formation representing the best football academies in the world